Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 1.1 - Pre-Flight Checklist/README.md

     ```sh
     dotnet run
     ```

+>[!Note]
+> If you encounter an error message like `Project file does not exist.` or `Couldn't find a project to run.`, it's likely that you're executing the command from an incorrect directory.
+To resolve this, navigate to the correct directory using the command `cd ./WrightBrothersApi`.
+If you need to move one level up in the directory structure, use the command `cd ..`.
+The corrcect directory is the one that contains the `WrightBrothersApi.csproj` file.

 #### Verify calling the REST API
 #### Rest Client Extension
 The REST API client extension is very useful to quickly execute HTTP requests in your IDE and have all HTTP requests in source control.